Beautiful must-sees in Perth

 - Sit or stroll by the babbling Tay River in beautiful Stewart Park

 - Try the Oh!
 Canada Maple Ale, handcrafted lagers and Oatmeal Stout at Perth Brewery’s Tasting Bar

-- Book a Tour for a behind-the-scenes look at how the finest gins and vodkas are made at Top Shelf Distillers
+- Shop the finest gins and vodkas made at Top Shelf Distillers

 - The best souvenir is the one you make yourself- at Red Brick Emporium or Art & Class

 - Shop historic downtown amid the iconic Town Hall Clock Tower and the Matheson House Museum

 - Take in a show at Studio Theatre, Full Circle Theatre by Barn Door Productions, or the Classic Theatre Festival

 - Get your photo next to the life size replica of The Mammoth Cheese and as you walk along the Tay Basin